-Pork is equally if not more taboo for Muslims, as noted in the Qur'an, Surah Al-Baqarah 2:173: "He has forbidden you only carrion, blood, the flesh of the swine, and that which has been offered to other than Allah."
+&lt;sup>11The Qur'an, Surah Al-Baqarah 2:173 says: "He has forbidden you only carrion, blood, the flesh of the swine, and that which has been offered to other than Allah."

-Non-vegetarian food is more generally a taboo for practicing upper-caste Hindus (especially Brahmins), who see this as an act of violence going against their religious beliefs.
-Several sacred texts mention eating meat as an impure and sinful act, among them the Manusmriti (5.48-5.52): "One can never obtain meat without causing injury to living beings...
+&lt;sup>12Several sacred texts mention eating meat as an impure and sinful act, among them the Manusmriti (5.48-5.52): "One can never obtain meat without causing injury to living beings...
 There is no greater sinner than a man who, outside of an offering to gods or ancestors, wants to make his own flesh thrive at the expense of someone else's."
-Lower-caste Hindus do not widely share this vegetarian norm, and in fact developed a non-vegetarian cuisine particular to their identity.